-More generally, any significant change to the setting or existence of LIBOR or EURIBOR could have a material adverse effect on the value or liquidity of, and the amount payable under, the notes.
-No assurance may be provided that relevant changes will not be made to LIBOR or EURIBOR and/or that LIBOR or EURIBOR will continue to exist.
+In addition, due to the uncertainty concerning the availability of successor rates and alternative reference rates and our involvement and/or the Designee (as defined below) in accordance with the benchmark discontinuation provisions or fallback provisions, the relevant benchmark discontinuation provisions or fallback provisions might not operate as intended at the relevant time.
+More generally, any of the above matters or any other significant change to the setting or existence of EURIBOR, CMS or any other relevant benchmark might have a material adverse effect on the value or liquidity of, and the amount payable under, the applicable notes.
+No assurance may be provided that relevant changes will not be made to EURIBOR, CMS or any other relevant benchmark and/or that such benchmarks will continue to exist.
 Investors should consider these matters when making their investment decision with respect to the notes.